 JULIANA IRENE SMITH

 JULIANA IRENE SMITH (b.
-1977 San Francisco, USA, lives in Helsinki, Finland) is a half Iranian, half American who works with generational trauma through material memory, photography and installation.
+1977 San Francisco, USA, lives in Helsinki, Finland) is a half Iranian, half American artist who works with generational trauma through material memory, photography and installation.
 Prior to moving permanently to Finland in 2017, she lived and worked in Cape Town with her artists-run non-profit ALMA MARTHA.
 She has a BFA in Photography from Parsons School of Design in New York and a Masters in Public Art from the University of Applied Arts and Sciences in Lucerne, Switzerland.
 She spent a semester during her undergrad at Glasgow School of Art and at Witswatersrand University in Johannesburg during her masters.
 She curated the first performance in public art exhibition in Johannesburg, ‘Kazoo it’s a Live Art Thing’ with Anthea Moys at Premises Gallery and site-specific locations, Armed Response II for the Goethe-Institut in Johannesburg, The Utopian Airport Lounge, one of Amman’s first public art exhibitions with Makan Art Space and I Once Lived Here, a site specific public video art night with Al Mahatta Gallery and the Goethe-Institut in Ramallah.

 Contact: